 - Document delivery

-As always, feel free to comment or ask questions or email me directly at firstname.lastname@example.org.
+As always, feel free to comment, ask questions or email us directly at firstname.lastname@example.org.

 Image credit: Shutterstock